-SP IP CCS principles, concept, functional • FA1.
-System requirements and data set interfaces for the
+SP

-- FA1.
-Data set and interfaces for the Integration with yard and station management - FA2 Engineering rules for terminals - FA2 Operational rules for movements in terminals - FA5 system requirements for automation components such as automated/automatic brake test system or automated parking brake system. - FA 5 system requirements and data set interfaces for the Waggon identity system and Yard automation equipment and tools
+- CCS principles, operational concept, functional architecture and requirements for specialized railway areas like shunting yards, shunting zones in stations, depots, terminals and connected industry areas - FA1.
+System requirements and data set interfaces for the connection TMS & CTC, and automated yards - FA1.
+Data set and interfaces for the Integration with yard and station management - FA2 Engineering rules for terminals - FA2 Operational rules for movements in terminals - FA5 system requirements for automation components such as automated/automatic brake test system or automated parking brake system. - FA 5 system requirements and data set interfaces for the Wagon identity system and Yard automation equipment and tools